pasgou/documentation/content/applications/general/auth/google.rst

 The **Google Sign-In Authentication** is a useful function that allows your users to sign in to Odoo with their Google account.

-This is particularly helpful if your organization uses Google Workforce and you want the employees within your organization to connect to Odoo with their Google Accounts.
+This is particularly helpful if your organization uses Google Workspace and you want the employees within your organization to connect to Odoo with their Google Accounts.

 .. _google-sign-in/configuration: